Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Related Work

 Recent work shows that collaborative LLM agents exhibit superior cognitive and reasoning capabilities over individual LLMs in complex tasks, and multi-agent collaboration has been widely applied to content creation \cite{zhang2024survey, durante2024agent, guo2024large, xi2025rise, qian2025scaling}.
 CAMEL \cite{li2023camel} proposes a communicative agent framework to study collaborative behaviors and multi-agent interactions.
 ChatDev \cite{qian2024chatdev} creates virtual companies where agents play professional roles to solve complex tasks through collaboration.
 AutoAgents \cite{chen2024autoagents} develops an automatic agent generation framework to dynamically create and coordinate specialized agents based on task requirements.
 STORM \cite{shao2024assisting} introduces a multi-agent writing system that synthesizes topic outlines through retrieval and multi-perspective question asking to generate long-form articles.
 Agents' Room \cite{huot2024agents} consider story generation as a multi-step collaboration problem, proposing planning and writing agents to achieve enhanced story coherence.
 Chain of Agents \cite{zhang2024chain} addresses long-context processing challenges by distributing tasks across multiple LLM agents in a sequential chain for improved efficiency and accuracy.
-Du et al. \cite{du2024improving} show that multi-agent debate mechanisms enhance factuality and reasoning capabilities in language models through collaborative deliberation processes.
 A multi-agent framework \cite{du2024improving} enhances factuality and reasoning in language models via collaborative deliberation.
 Debate-to-Write \cite{hu2024debate} introduces persona-driven multi-agent frameworks for diverse argument generation, enabling more comprehensive perspective coverage.
 AgentCoord \cite{pan2024agentcoord} provides visual exploration tools for understanding and optimizing coordination strategies in LLM-based multi-agent systems.

-Existing work primarily adopts role-playing and collaboration to simplify complex tasks; however, in our task, it remains challenging to coordinate local modifications with the global narrative.
-We leverage the logical reasoning power of multi-agent LLMs to implement divide-and-conquer strategies along both task and feature dimensions, enabling coordinated revisions across multiple granularities and locations.
+LLM-driven multi-agent systems are widely used to decompose and tackle complex tasks.
+In our task, coordinating local modifications with global narrative coherence remains challenging.
+We leverage the logical reasoning capabilities of LLM agentic systems and propose divide-and-conquer strategies along both task and feature dimensions to revise long-context scripts, enabling coordinated revisions across multiple granularities and locations under global guidance.